25 Snow Day Trips Near Sydney You Can Do For Free

 Snow Sydney Australia?
 You Betcha!

-Within a 300-kilometre radius you can find numerous spots to enjoy the magic of snow.
-From charming towns to rugged national parks, here are 25 places to see snow near Sydney.
+Within a 300 kilometre radius of Sydney you there are numerous spots to enjoy the magic of snow.
+From small towns to national parks here are 25 places to see snow near Sydney.

 1. Blue Mountains